Cat Grooming Careers

 Another common sign of stress in a cat is frequent urination or elimination of the bowels, especially if present with other behavioral stress signs.
 If it is suspected that a cat is stressed, the grooming should stop.
 Contact the owner and seek veterinary care immediately.
 It is also important to impress upon cat owners the need to eliminate stressful situations in the future.
-This means working together to prevent matting and poor condition coat.
-Less stress for kitty should be important to an owner.
-It is the professional groomer’s job to communicate how to achieve that when it comes to skin and coat condition and the cat’s overall grooming needs.
+This means working together to prevent matting and poor-condition coats.
+Less stress for a kitty should be important to an owner.
+The professional groomer’s job is communicating how to achieve that regarding skin and coat condition and the cat’s overall grooming needs.

 Do’s and Don’t’s of Cat Grooming

-▫ Do bathe a cat until is squeaky clean and degreased.
+▫ Do bathe a cat until it is squeaky clean and degreased.

 ▫ Do check for stud tail and chin acne.